Mcrich23/get-app-apple-wallet/README.md

 ┌─────────────┐         ┌─────────────────────┐         ┌──────────────────┐
 │ Apple Wallet │◄───────►│  Cloudflare Worker   │◄───────►│     Convex DB    │
 │   (iOS)      │  HTTPS  │  (src/worker.js)     │  HTTP   │  (convex/*.js)   │
-└──────┬───────┘         └─────────────────────┘         └────────┬─────────┘
+└──────┬───────┘         └──────────┬───────────┘         └────────┬─────────┘
-       │                                                          │
+       │                            │                               │
-       │  APNs push (every 5s)                                    │
+       │  APNs push (every 3s)      │  GET API                     │
-       │◄─────────────────────────────────────────────────────────┘
+       │◄───────────────────────────┼───────────────────────────────┘
-       │                          Convex cron → pushNotifications.js
+       │                            │   Convex cron → pushNotifications.js
+       │                            ▼
+       │                  ┌──────────────────┐
+       │                  │  Cbord GET API   │
+       │                  │  (barcodes/bal.) │
+       │                  └──────────────────┘
 ```

 **How it works:**

-1. A user visits the landing page, enters their GET Device ID and PIN, and downloads a `.pkpass` file.
+1. A user visits the landing page, logs in via the UCSC GET portal, and pastes the resulting session URL.
+2. The Worker extracts the session ID, auto-generates CBORD credentials (device ID + PIN), and returns a `.pkpass` file.
-2. When the pass is added to Apple Wallet, iOS registers the device with the Cloudflare Worker (`POST /v1/devices/.../registrations/...`).
+3. When the pass is added to Apple Wallet, iOS registers the device with the Cloudflare Worker (`POST /v1/devices/.../registrations/...`).
-3. The Worker stores the device push token in Convex via authenticated HTTP calls.
+4. The Worker stores the device push token in Convex via authenticated HTTP calls.
-4. A Convex cron job runs every **3 seconds**, sending empty APNs push notifications to all registered devices.
+5. A Convex cron job runs every **3 seconds**, sending empty APNs push notifications to all registered devices.
-5. When iOS receives the push, it calls back to the Worker to fetch a fresh pass with up-to-date barcode and balance data from the GET API.
+6. When iOS receives the push, it calls back to the Worker to fetch a fresh pass with up-to-date barcode and balance data from the GET API.

 ## Project Structure